bailliekova/honors/README.md

 Scripts for my Honors project.

-Twitter sentiment classification using python and nltk, time series analysis with R.
+Twitter sentiment classification using python and nltk, time series analysis with pandas.